S2E/s2e/src/Howtos/Coverage/index.rst

   If coverage files are empty or are missing some modules, check that the S2E configuration is correct.

 - Check that ``ModuleExecutionDetector`` in ``s2e-config.lua`` is configured properly.
 If a module is missing, ``TranslationBlockCoverage`` will not generate any coverage information for it.
-Make sure that ``kernelMode`` is set appropriately (it must be false for user-space modules, true for kernel drivers).

 - Check that the ``Vmi`` plugin in ``s2e-config.lua`` is configured properly.
 You do not normally need to touch this plugin as it is automatically configured with the right settings.
 If however you have a project generated with